JBourton/Lumiere-Game/README.md

 Build the festival.
 Keep visitors happy, create a "magic" atmosphere.
 Avoid turning the streets of Durham into absolute carnage.
 Easy right?
 Well...😅

 The reality is *slightly* less simple:
 As you decorate Durham, more visitors come to the city to see what the fuss is all about.
 More visitors means busier streets, which can get preeettyy frustrating for those already at the festival and cause the city's "magic" level to decrease.
-What's more, you'll be managing staff to run your attractions, so you'll need to strike the right balance in what you place down to ensure Lumiere's visitors are both well-fed and well-entertained!
+What's more, you'll be managing staff to run your attractions, so you'll need to strike the right balance in your chosen attraction placements to ensure Lumiere's visitors are both well-fed AND well-entertained!

 Your job is to balance it all without letting the whole event collapse like an overworked student in summative season.
 Good work experience for an intern eh!?